rootasjey/feels_uwp/README.md

 * edit the code
 * creating a pull request
 * submitting new ideas / features suggestions
 * reporting a bug

 ## todo

 * Lockscreen background
-* Add city manually

 ## platforms